 The quickest way to personalize your notifications is to use placeholder tags.
 These tags allow you to replace placeholders with their first names and other user data for each notification.
 We've created the following guide on tags for you to watch when you get the chance.

 Using tags in your messages allows your system to pull data from your database and substitute user-specific data into those messages.
 Automating personalized notifications isn’t the only benefit you’ll get from this.
 You'll also see a dramatic increase in user engagement.
 By prompting users with their first name, you can grab their attention and encourage them to engage with your application.

 Using our SDK, these tag placeholders can be placed in-line with the message text in your notification templates.
 With OneSignal, simply create a new Template and insert a placeholder tag within the template’s message section.

 You only need to set this up once.
 All notifications you send after initial setup will substitute placeholders for actual user data.
 Remember you can also go beyond first names when personalizing push notifications.
 For example, in a gaming app, you can include tags for a users’ the highest game score, current level, and or other stored gaming variable.
 To further personalize your messages, you can also include rich media.

 Visit our personalization tag documentation for a step-by step on setting this up.

 Push Notification Personalization Best Practices

 To provide an engaging customer experience while avoiding any embarrassing personalization mistakes that could anger your customers, here are a few best practices to stick with to make sure your strategies execute without a hitch.

 1. Use a catch-all default value

 Sometimes you won’t have all the data you need on each user, so it’s best to have a catch-all default value for every tag you use.
-For example, if you are missing a first name for a user, you could set the default value to “friend” or “there” so your notification would read “Hello there! [message]” or “Hello friend! [message]”.
+For example, if you are missing the first name for a user, you could set the default value to “friend” or “there” so your notification would read “Hello there! [message]” or “Hello friend! [message]”.